NREL/OpenStudio-user-documentation/docs/index.md

       <div class="thumbnail"> <img src="img/model_thumb.png" alt="Openstudio Model Image">
         <div class="caption">
           <h3>References</h3>
           <p>The OpenStudio SDK only supports the Command Line Interface for running measure based workflows quickly and easily.
-If you are looking for a GUI to generate OpenStudio models and workflows you may consider the OpenStudio Application.
+If you are looking for a GUI to generate OpenStudio models and workflows, you may consider the OpenStudio Application.
 More information about the Application is available <a href="https://www.openstudio.net/new-future-for-openstudio-application" >here.</a></p>
           <p><a href="reference/command_line_interface.md" class="btn btn-primary" role="button">Command Line Interface</a></p>
         </div>
       </div>